 Lulu City Trail is a 7.3 mile moderately trafficked out and back trail located near Grand Lake, Colorado that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.
 Horses are also able to use this trail.

 Did this trail yesterday.
 Gorgeous scenery and fall colors starting to come out.
 Very nice as it goes along the river most of the way.
 Easy with little ups and downs - great for out of town guests not used to altitudes as super easy and hardly any elevation gain at all.
 The only negative was a fair amount of horse poop - which was gross.
 Horses should be required to have bags on their bottoms in my opinion.
 Watch where you step!
 That was the only reason I didn't give 5 starts.